Biden to meet Kenya president as war roils nearby Ethiopia

 Kenya, which shares a border with Ethiopia, has long had a strong relationship with the U.S., partnering with Washington in efforts to thwart Islamic terrorism.

-Kenya is the current president of the U.N.
+Kenya currently holds the presidency of the U.N.
 Security Council, a post that rotates monthly, one reason why Kenyatta is in the United States.
 Kenya also has been relatively vocal among African nations on the war in Ethiopia.

+Speaking to reporters at the U.N. on Tuesday, Kenyatta said the two sides need to come to “a political resolution because we do not believe that there is any military solution."

 The Biden administration is conducting an interagency review as it considers targets that might be hit by sanctions.
 The review is, in part, to make certain all agencies are “fully on board” with proposed targets, according to a senior administration official who spoke on the condition of anonymity to discuss the internal deliberations.